top of page

 Los Nadies

-Los Nadies bring a keen mix of politics, poetry, street party and musicianship every time they step on to a stage.
+Los Nadies bring a keen mix of social awareness, poetry, street party and musicianship every time they step on to a stage.

-Front-man Juan Cuba, from Perú, writes most of the songs and brings an inimitable stage presence to the group.
-Mateo Nube from Bolivia, is our political soul and in-house activist.
-He plays lead electric and acoustic guitar and shares in vocal duties.
-Bay Area native Marty Jones, provides the low end bass grooves to complement Argentinean José Vergelin’s eclectic drums and percussion.
-Chris Mayorga, with roots in Nicaragua and the San Francisco Bay Area, brings his nuanced, virtuoso solos and rhythmic drive on the electric and acoustic guitar.
-Effie Rawlings enriches the Los Nadies sound with sophisticated backup vocals, while newest member, Alejandra Contreras from Mexico, mesmerizes with her amazing violin skills.
+Front-man Juan Cuba, from Perú, infuses the songs with his poetic observations and social commentary, delivered in his distinctive voice and his electric presence.
+Mateo Nube from Bolivia, is our political soul and in-house activist and plays electric leads and rhythm and adds vocal support.
+Bay Area native Marty Jones, provides solid and driving bass grooves to complement Argentinean José Vergelin’s colorful and eclectic drums and percussion.
+Chris Mayorga, with roots in Nicaragua and the San Francisco Bay Area, brings his nuanced, virtuosic solos and rhythmic drive on both the electric and acoustic guitar.
+Effie Rawlings enriches and sweetens the Los Nadies sound with her crisp lead and backup vocals, while Alejandra Contreras from Mexico, mesmerizes, casting spells on the violin and further sweetening with her vocals.

 Band Members